blackfrog638/colony/README.md

 You can colonize the computer as europeans once did

 ## INTRODUCTION ##
-Colony is a stupid tool that you can do something in your file system.You can use it on April Fool's Day,to hack other's computer or public computer.First I want to do this because my classmate @@trustgit want to copy a very funny vedio on our school computer.So I made a windows version.
+Colony is a stupid tool that you can do something in your file system.You can use it on April Fool's Day,to hack other's computer or public computer.First I want to do this because my classmate @ trustgit want to copy a very funny vedio on our school computer.So I made a windows version.
 But you must be a administrator.

 The first version was called "Quentin".
 It can copy a file in each dictionary.